elastic/kibana/x-pack/legacy/plugins/siem/server/lib/detection_engine/scripts/rules/test_cases/signals_on_signals/halting_test/README.md

 ```

 You will be "halted" at this point as the signal ancestry and de-duplication ensures that we do not report twice on signals and that we do not
 create additional duplications.
-So what happens if create a 3rd rule which does a signal on a signal?
+So what happens if we create a 3rd rule which does a signal on a signal?

 ```sh
 ./post_rule.sh ./rules/test_cases/signals_on_signals/halting_test/signal_on_signal.json